ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 applying once per round.
 You also gain resistance to cold damage.

 #### Might of the Wastes [Strike]
-Starting at 7th level, your frost-sharpened weapons deals a critical hit on a roll of 19 or 20 as a strike effect.
+Starting at 7th level, your frost-sharpened weapons land a critical hit on a roll of 19 or 20 as a strike effect.
 You also deal an additional 1d4 points of cold damage whenever you strike an enemy with this.
 You may also add the extra damage from your Frost Presence ability to this.
 Despite being a strike effect, you can make an off-hand attack with a Bonus